-I called the book ‘Electro Girl’ as she was a superhero persona that I invented when I was 19 to help me cope with the concept of having to live with Epilepsy “forever” which was the forecast of the diagnosis at that time.
-I have nearly 300 tonic clonic aka grand mal seizures in 26 years.
+I called the book and stage show ‘Electro Girl’ as she was a superhero persona that I invented when I was 19 to help me cope with the concept of having to live with Epilepsy “forever” which was the forecast of the diagnosis at that time.
+I have had nearly 300 tonic clonic aka grand mal seizures in 26 years.
 Each one brought me a step closer to understanding why I have them, when they might happen and what are the triggers to look out for in order to avoid having them altogether.
-I am now on a mixture of a small amount of pharmaceutical medication, a process of practicing mindfulness and neuroplasticity techniques to rewire my brain away from the negative thoughts that trigger my brain to misfire.
+I am now on a mixture of a small amount of pharmaceutical medication and a process of practicing mindfulness and neuroplasticity techniques to rewire my brain away from the negative thoughts that trigger my brain to misfire.
 I also have a healthy diet that I use as medicine to feed my body, mind and soul as well as an exercise regime that keeps me strong and fit.

 Come share the journey and the knowledge with me and empower yourselves to get better from the inside out.